hsharghi/swift-resend/README.md

 ## Using the API
 ### Email client

-You can send a single email by creating a `ResendEmail` object and get the email ID in return.
+You can send a single email by creating a `ResendEmail` object and retrieving the email ID in return.
-Use it as followed:

 ~~~~swift
 import Resend